gumussoysuat/gumussoysuat.github.io/README.md

 **[P1]** **S. Gumussoy**, P. J. Mosterman, A. Ozdemir, [Discretization of a model of a system or a portion of the model using system inputs and outputs](https://patents.google.com/patent/US20190026404A1/en).
 U.S. Patent, US20190026404A1, 2020.

 ### Journal Papers

+**[J22]** T. Basaklar, A. A. Goksoy, A. Krishnakumar, **S. Gumussoy**, U. Y. Ogras, DTRL: Decision Tree-based Multi-Objective Reinforcement Learning for Runtime Task Scheduling in Domain-Specific System-on-Chips.
+ACM Transactions on Embedded Computing Systems, no. 113, pp. 1–22, 2023.

 **[J21]** N. Junnarkar, E. Jensen, X. Wu, **S. Gumussoy** and M. Arcak, Grouping of N − 1 Contingencies for Controller Synthesis: A Study for Power Line Failures.
 Submitted to IEEE Transactions on Smart Grid, 2023.

 **[J20]** E. Jensen, N. Junnarkar, M. Arcak, X. Wu and **S. Gumussoy**, Certifying Stability and Performance of Uncertain Differential-Algebraic Systems: A Dissipativity Framework.
 Submitted to IEEE Transactions on Control of Network Systems, 2023. <a href="https://arxiv.org/abs/2308.08471"><img src="assets/icon_arxiv.svg" width="40" /></a>